Vidhi-Pandey04/Instructor-Effectiveness-Prediction-using-Machine-Learning/README.md

 ## Repository Contents

 - `instructor_effectiveness_modeling.ipynb` – Complete analysis, modeling, explanations, and conclusions
-- `dataset.csv` – Instructor performance dataset used for the analysis
+- `instructor_effectiveness_dataset_2000_rows.csv` – Instructor performance dataset used for the analysis

 All methodology, insights, assumptions, and limitations are documented within the notebook.